ploomber/doc/doc/user-guide/password.md

 1. You will be prompted to enter a username and password for the selected feature.
 2. If credentials already exist in the `.env` file and `--overwrite` is not used, those credentials will be reused.
 3. The credentials are stored in the `.env` file in your project directory.
-4. The authentication configuration is added to the Ploomber Cloud configuration file.
+4. The authentication configuration is added to the Ploomber Cloud configuration file (`ploomber-cloud.json`).

 ### Credential Storage